 The Role of this Section is to:

-Foster greater collaborations and the formation of partnerships and alliances among US-based and internationally-based APGA member gardens and their staff.
+Foster greater collaborations, partnerships, and alliances among US-based and internationally-based APGA member gardens and their staff

-Promote, encourage, and potentially facilitate staff exchanges among gardens.
+Promote, encourage, and potentially facilitate staff exchanges among member gardens across the globe

-Encourage cooperation by APGA with other international botanic garden associations.
+Encourage cooperation with other international botanic garden associations

-Provide content for APGA annual conferences, symposia, The Public Garden, and other media.
+Provide content for APGA annual conferences, symposia, The Public Garden, and other meetings and media.

-- Promote the establishment of multi-national research programs in plant conservation, horticulture, education, plant exchanges, and biocultural conservation.
+- Promote the establishment of multi-national research programs in plant conservation, horticulture, education, plant exchange, and biocultural conservation